BingX-API/BingX-swap-api-doc/Perpetual_Swap_API_Documentation.md

 ###Types

 * 4XX error codes are used to indicate wrong request content, behavior, format.
-* 5XX error codes are used to indicate problems with the Bingbon service.
+* 5XX error codes are used to indicate problems with the Bingx service.

 ###Error Codes